 Salary of a Crime Lab Assistant

-The median salary for forensic science technicians in May, 2015 was $56,320, according to the BLS.
-The 2015 median annual salary for technicians in the lowest-paid tenth percentile was $34,000, and in the top-paid tenth percentile was $94,410.
-Industries that employed the most forensic science technicians included government, medical and diagnostic laboratories, and scientific research.
-States that hired the most technicians in 2015 included California, Florida, Texas, Arizona, and New York.
+The mean salary for forensic science technicians in May, 2018 was $58,230, according to the BLS.
+The 2018 median annual salary for technicians in the lowest-paid tenth percentile was $34,600, and in the top-paid tenth percentile was $97,200.
+Industries that employed the most forensic science technicians included local government, state government, and medical diagnostics laboratories.
+States that hired the most technicians in 2018 included California, Florida, Texas, New York, and Arizona.

 Crime Lab Assistant Job Outlook

-The BLS reports that jobs for forensic science technicians are expected to grow by 27% from 2014 to 2024 which is a must faster rate than average.
+The BLS reports that jobs for forensic science technicians are expected to grow much faster than average from 2018 to 2028 which is a must faster rate than average.
 Jobs in state and local government will increasingly use DNA analysis to solve and prevent crimes, accounting for much of this expected growth.
 Job openings in this field are also expected due to retirement and to professionals leaving the field (www.bls.gov).

 A forensic science or relevant bachelor's degree is required to be a crime lab assistant.
 Analytical and technical skills are vital as these professionals perform a number of tasks that demand the strictest precision.